RyanFerretti/parakeet-pipe/README.md

 1. Clone this repo into a GPU-backed workspace (T4/L4 are sufficient).
 2. Recreate the two virtualenvs (commands above).
 3. Store `HUGGINGFACE_ACCESS_TOKEN` as a secret/env variable.
-4. Run `run_pipeline.py` or add a controller notebook with cells like:
+4. Run `run_pipeline.py` or add a controller notebook with cells like (note each cell activates the correct env):

 ```python
 !source envs/parakeet/bin/activate && python download_audio.py --url ...